CompassLabs/docs/docs/tutorial-basics/10_Simulation_Loop.md

 :::tip

-The general structure of Dojo is heavily inspired by OpenAI's gymnasium.
+The general structure of `dojo` is heavily inspired by OpenAI's gymnasium.
 Check out the [docs](https://gymnasium.farama.org/content/basic_usage/).

 :::